python-attrs/cattrs/README.rst

 Data types like this, and mappings like ``dict`` s in particular, represent unstructured data.
-Your data is, in all likelihood, structured: not all combinations of field names are values are valid inputs to your programs.
+Your data is, in all likelihood, structured: not all combinations of field names or values are valid inputs to your programs.
 In Python, structured data is better represented with classes and enumerations.
 ``attrs`` is an excellent library for declaratively describing the structure of your data, and validating it.